 HOW TO SIGN UP: Please complete Southwind's Trip Reservation eForm.
-There are fields for up to 4 travelers per form with the same address.
-Upon receipt, your Travel Consultant will send you a link to pay your \$1,000 per person deposit by any major credit card.
+There are fields for up to 6 travelers per form with the same address.
+The deposit is \$1,500 per person, please click here to pay your deposit by any major credit card through our secure CardConnect system.
+In the total amount due box, enter your deposit amount (without a comma) based on the number of travelers in your party.
 If you prefer, you can also call us at 1-800-377-9463 to make payment arrangements by phone or send a check.
 You will receive confirmation of your deposit.
-Once your trip is guaranteed to operate, you will receive comprehensive pre-departure planning documents by email.